Our staff are divided into directorates and led by a team of Executive Directors.

 Russell Grossman - Director of communications

-As director of communications, Russell is responsible for ORR's relations with staff, stakeholders and the media and for explaining the value ORR brings to transport and the economy in the UK.
-This includes ensuring alignment between ORR's business strategy and strategic communications, including how communication is used as a tool of effective regulation.
+As director of communications, Russell is responsible for furthering ORR’s good relations with staff, stakeholders and the media in explaining how ORR protects the interests of rail and road users, improving the safety, value and performance of railways and roads today and in the future.
+This includes ensuring alignment between ORR's business strategy and strategic communications, and how communication is used as a tool of effective regulation.

 Vinita is responsible for providing strategic and operational leadership across all of ORR's corporate operations, to enable the smooth running of the business, and to ensure ORR is equipped to offer an efficient, effective and value for money service to its stakeholders.

 Ian Prosser CBE - Director, railway safety